 4. Equity Carve-outs

-Equity carve-outs are referred to a percentage of shares of the subsidiary company being issued to the public through initial public offerings or IPOs and still retains full management and control.
+Equity carve-outs are referred to a percentage of shares of the subsidiary company being issued to the public through initial public offerings or IPOs and still retaining full management and control.

 Dileep K Nair